Sand & Rock Types Used in Japanese Zen Gardens

 🪨 Common Rock Types Used:

-Basalt: Dark volcanic stone; strong visual anchor in the garden.
+Basalt: Dark volcanic stone; creates a strong visual anchor in the garden with its deep, dramatic color.

-Limestone: Lighter in tone; adds softness and contrast in tone and shape.
+Limestone: Lighter in tone; adds softness and contrast in both tone and shape.
+Develops attractive patina.

-These rocks are arranged in asymmetrical groupings (often odd numbers like 3, 5, or 7) to create a balanced yet unforced composition.
+These rocks are arranged in asymmetrical groupings (often odd numbers like 3, 5, or 7) to create a balanced yet unforced composition that feels natural rather than designed.

 The act of raking the sand in a Zen rock garden is both aesthetic and spiritual.